JessieWang0001/PyBeginner_projects/README.md

 The first project is about how to process spreadsheet using Python.
 It will be very useful in situation where we have hundreds or thousands of spreadsheets that are very laborous if we deal with them manually.
 Python can process the spreadsheets with automation.

+Note that this is a very simple demo, and we can refer to the [documentation](https://openpyxl.readthedocs.io)